 Family Health Centers of Southern Indiana

-Provides comprehensive medical and dental care to the low income, uninsured and underinsured residents of Southern Indiana.
+A health center that provides comprehensive medical and dental care to the low income, uninsured and underinsured residents of southern Indiana.

 Family Scholar House

 Single-parent families and unaccompanied foster alumni are eligible for supportive housing, academic coaching, career development, childcare, and financial empowerment to promote individual and family stability.